henrychris/obsidian-softwareeng/docs/Concepts/Auth in Dec 2023.md

 **They both serve different purposes.
 One is for auth, the other is for storage.**

+## Session-Based vs Token-Based Auth
+### Session-Based
+- Stateful
+- Sessions are stored server-side
+- Harder to scale horizontally
+- Commonly uses a sessionID
+- Usually sent in Cookie request header
+- Can easily revoke sessions

+### Token-Based
+- Stateless
+- Not stored server-side
+- Easier to scale horizontally as data is self contained
+- Commonly uses JWT
+- Typically sent in Authorization Header
+- Harder to revoke a session, e.g. JWTs live for as long they are issued for.

 ## Reality: Both are used together of late.
 By storing a JWT in a cookie that is **HttpOnly**, **Secure** and **SameSite=strict**, you can get the advantages of both.
+The JWT stored in a cookie is unretrievable on client-side. **DON'T** store JWT in local storage/

 Also include an *Anti-Forgery header.* Better still, using a Backend For Frontend, the cookie can be transformed to an auth header before it reaches the API.

 Cookies can be easily deleted to log a user out.
 JWTs live for as long they are issued for.

-**DON'T** store your JWT in local storage, store in a cookie.

 Read: [[Common Attacks]]